pshyong/Shibainu/doc/sprint 0/PB.md

   - Back/reload buttons should work as expected

 **Create a post in a thread:**
-- As a senior, I want to respond to a thread about which courses are easy 4.0s for my program.
+- As a senior, I want to be able to respond to a thread so that I can tell other students about which courses are easy 4.0s for my program.
 - Estimate: 5
 - Priority: Highest
 - Criteria of Satisfaction: